johnjimi/CECS-174/README.md

 ==================================================================================================================

 There are none wololo.
 I lost some of my old work.
-Thanks to my 5 year old HP laptop.
+Thanks to my 5 year old HP laptop. :l

 ==================================================================================================================